grktsh/falcon-oas/README.rst

         spec_dict = json.load(f)
     api = falcon_oas.OAS(spec_dict).create_api()

-and the part of its OpenAPI 3 document:
+Here is the part of its OpenAPI 3 document in YAML:

 .. code:: yaml